 Southeastern Corner of the Central Pavilion

 In Farm Tech, adults might be interested in the interactive displays concerning modern farming technology.
 Especially if children in your party are very young, be prepared to take pictures of them sitting on one cow statue and sitting in a full-sized John Deere tractor.
+If your kids enjoy the Farm Tech exhibit, make sure to visit the Farm-in-the-Zoo at Lincoln Park Zoo (and vice versa).
 Normally, there’s a Mold-A-Rama machine here that sells green plastic tractor keepsakes, but around Advent and Christmastime this one gets re-purposed to make Christmas-themed keepsakes and moves upstairs to the Main Level.
 From this exhibit, you can access The Idea Factory, Future Energy Chicago (which requires a separate ticket), and Colleen Moore’s Fairy Castle.

 The Idea Factory is supposed to allow wee tots to learn about scientific principles through play.
 There’s no extra charge, but you have to sign up your tot to use it.
 [To be clear, it is for children ten-and-under.]
 There’s no extra charge, but you have to sign up your tot to use it.
 The last ticketed entry is twenty minutes before the M.S.I. closes.
 Nursing mothers are welcome to nurse their babies in any public space in the Museum, but there is a nursing station particularly designated for them in the Idea Factory.